+Prerequisites: ACCT 3431 and ACCT 3432, or ACCT 5133 and ACCT 5134, or equivalents.
 The objective of this course is to provide the student with an educational background in what constitutes ethical conduct in business and accounting.
 It will provide a framework for making ethical decisions in a student's professional career in accounting.
+Requires reading and comprehending complex case problems and the use of critical thinking skills to determine a solution.
+Solutions must be presented in writing in a coherent and grammatically correct manner.
+Expertise in accounting is required as the cases involve some forensic work to determine what happened and what should have happened.